Hurricane Season: Four Steps to an Efficient Evacuation.

 About the author: Paul Purcell is an Atlanta-based security analyst and preparedness consultant with over twenty years risk management and preparedness experience.
-He’s also the author of Disaster Prep 101 found at www.disasterprep101.com, and he’s a partner / advisor to 1-800-PREPARE found at www.1800PREPARE.com.
+He’s also the author of Disaster Prep 101 found at www.disasterprep101.com.
 Copyright 2006 - 2007, Paul Purcell.

 (Permission granted to reprint this article and share it with others provided all portions remain intact.)